nus-unix-workshop/2021-s1/docs/zoom.md

 You can only join the sessions if you log in into Zoom `nus-sg.zoom.us` using your NUS account.

-To do so, you have to first log out of Zoom if you have already logged in using your personal or other accounts
+To do so, you have to first log out of Zoom if you have already logged in using your non-NUS Zoom account.

 There are two options: